GoogleContainerTools/kpt-functions-catalog/functions/go/create-setters/README.md

 <!--mdtogo:Short-->

 Add setter comments to matching resource fields.
 Setters serve as parameters for template-free setting of comments.

 <!--mdtogo-->

-### Synopsis
+### FunctionConfig

 <!--mdtogo:Long-->

 Setters are a safer alternative to other substitution techniques which do not have the context of the structured data.
 Setter comments can be added to parameterize the field values of resources using create-setters function.

 We use ConfigMap to configure the `create-setters` function.
 The desired setter values are provided as key-value pairs using `data` field.
 Here, the key is the name of the setter which is used to set the comment and value is the field value to parameterize.

 ```yaml
 apiVersion: v1